Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Related Work

 {\bf Geometry-aware methods.} Inspired by the classic correspondence setting in vision that relies on geometric constraints to match the same 3D locations across views~\cite{davison2007monoslam, schonberger2016structure}, utilizing geometry cues is an effective way to learn SC.
 For SC, the underlying assumption is that different instances from the same object category share a similar spatial structure.
-Flow and rigidity constraints are often used in tracking~\cite{wang2023tracking, xiao2024spatialtracker} and unsupervised SC~\cite{gupta2023asic, barel2024spacejam}.
+Flow and rigidity constraints are often used in tracking~\cite{wang2023tracking, xiao2024spatialtracker} and unsupervised SC~\cite{lazebnik2004semi, gupta2023asic, barel2024spacejam}.
 Recent studies have shown that ambiguities caused by symmetric objects are a major source of errors in SC~\cite{zhang2023telling, mariotti2024improving}.
 One potential way to mitigate these errors is to develop 3D-aware methods.
-Initially, this has been explored by building correspondence across images by matching points along the surface of objects to 3D meshes~\cite{zhou2016learning, kulkarni2019canonical, neverova2020continuous}, but the requirement for meshes greatly limits the applicability of these approaches.
+Initially, this has been explored by building correspondence across images by matching points along the surface of objects to 3D meshes~\cite{zhou2016learning, kulkarni2019canonical, neverova2020continuous, wimmer2023back, dutt2024diffusion}, but the requirement for meshes greatly limits the applicability of these approaches.
 More recently, methods have been proposed to learn 3D shape from image collections~\cite{monnier2022share, wu2023magicpony, aygun2023saor}.
 However, these methods require solving multiple problems at once, \ie estimating object shape, deformations, camera pose, and are therefore limited to specific types of object categories and tend to break easily when applied to more complex shapes.
 Recent advances in monocular depth~\cite{ranftl2020towards, bhat2023zoedepth, ke2024repurposing, yang2024depth, fu2024geowizard,wang2024moge} and geometry prediction~\cite{wang2024dust3r} allows for reliable geometry estimation from a single image, which can be leveraged for imparting 3D-awareness in into SC methods.